-58 cm x 76 cm, charcoal on cream acid-free drawing paper.
+58 cm (w) x 76 cm (h), charcoal on cream acid-free drawing paper.

-Date produced: March - May 2005, while living at North Adelaide (2005-2006).
+Date produced: March - May 2005

-I produced this drawing entirely on-site in the Adelaide Park Lands.
+I produced this drawing entirely on-site.

 The drawings view is a very wide-angle view of what I saw.
 I was sitting very close to the tree, with one leg of my portable easel not far from the ground shown at the bottom of the drawing.
 Working with such a wide angle view directly from such a huge subject was quite a challenge in itself.

-The ideal light for producing this drawing was when it was overcast, but that didnt happen very often, and when it did, it put the drawing at some risk of damage should it rain suddenly (it did get some rain drops on it once).
+The ideal light for producing this drawing was when it was overcast, but that didnt happen very often, and when it did, it put the drawing at some risk of damage should it rain suddenly (it did get some fine rain drops on it once).
 Most of the sessions were carried out in fine sunny conditions, using the different times of the day for drawing different parts of the subject (when they were suitably shaded).

 While doing the early stage of this drawing the weather was hot (in early February) and I was getting a strong smell of rotting flesh.
 I quickly realised that the smell was coming from a dead possum, that was lying mostly under leaves directly in front of me under the spherical bulb that can be seen in the drawing.
 Even though the possum was dead, it gave me the impression that it had been trying to feel protected, because it was in a curled-up sleeping position close to the tree (as if trying to get as much protection from the tree as possible).
 After getting the drawing to a reasonable stage, I left it for a few weeks and worked on other drawings until the smell had subsided.

 The remaining development of the drawing required another 50-70 (?) half-day sessions.
 Most sections of the drawing needed to be finely developed two or three times, to get the depiction of form, and overall integrity I wanted.
 I spent a considerable slice of the time required to complete each section of the drawing maintaining the point of my charcoal pencil(s) as I worked (using several pencil sharpeners and a sanding block).

-When observing the tree, I was constantly seeing an underlying structure made from discrete tubes of various thicknesses, covered with a flexible form-hugging skin.
+When observing the tree, I was constantly seeing an underlying structure made from discrete tubes of varying diameters, covered with a flexible form-hugging skin.
 The reality is that the skin of the tree is quite hard, and not very flexible.
 Also, if one were to cut through a section of the buttress roots, or one of the boughs, one wouldnt see the cross section as being made up of discrete tubes.
 Where does that appearance come from then?

 When I started the drawing, there were many thick sections of old spider webs covering the underside of the main overhanging bough in the drawing.
 I wasnt sure how I was going to tackle those in my drawing.
 In the end, I didnt need to worry about them.
 As the weather got cooler and the breezes started to come through with frequent rain, most of those webs peeled away from the tree (after having collected many stray pieces of leaves and grass), leaving an excellent view of the underlying forms.
 I was quite surprised watching the old webs peel away from the tree over the course of about a week, but I was also very pleased.
 I now had a very clear view of the details that had been obscured somewhat by the webs, and it felt as if that section of the tree had been freshened.